STORM-IRIT/Plane-Detection-Point-Cloud/README.md

 ./replicate.sh
 ```
 The resulting colored point clouds are contained in several PLY files `fig_*.ply`.
+The text files `fig_*.txt` contain one integer per line corresponding to one label per point (where `-1` means that the point is unlabeled).

 #### Process other 3D point clouds